evoluzin342/KT/README.md

  #  What about Flux pattern?

   - [Flux pattern](https://github.com/evoluzin342/Flux-pattern) - Flux is a pattern for unidirectional data flows Actions encapsulate events Dispatcher is a central hub that holds callbacks Stores hold app state Many implementations

-## Keyword

-- [Stores]- manage business data and state
-- [Reducer]- Reducers are the functions that know what to do with a given action and the previous state of your app.
-- [View] - a hierarchical composition of React components
-- [Actions] -events created from user events that triggered on the View
-- [Dispatcher] - an event bus for all actions

 ## Refernces